 Notes Payable of $9,500

-The Normal Balance Side for these two liability accounts is the credit or right side.
+The normal balance side for these two liability accounts is the credit (right) side.

-As such, the liability accounts will be debited when they are paid off and the Cash account will be credited since it is being decreased.
+Therefore, the liability accounts will be debited when they are paid off, and the cash account will be credited since it is being decreased.

 The journal entry for paying off the liabilities is: